-The 100 Mile Club presents elementary school students with a straightforward challenge: run, jog, or walk 100 miles over the course of the school year.
-It’s a big mark to hit but students of all abilities jump at the chance to score miles during designated running times before or after school, during recess, and at sanctioned community events, such as local road races and family nights.
+This so-called 100 Mile Club involves elementary school students with a real challenge: run or walk a distance of 100 miles during one school year.
+It’s a big mark to hit but students jump at the chance to score the exact amount of miles before or after school, during recess, and at sanctioned community events, such as local road races and family nights.

-The program is highly adaptable to the resources and needs of participating schools, and may be implemented in many different contexts throughout the school year.
-Students may accumulate mileage during PE, during school hours, at lunch and recess, and in before or after school hours.
+The 100 Mile Club takes into account all possibilities and needs of schools – students may walk or run at different times and places during the whole school year.
+Participants may accumulate steps and laps during physical education lessons, active hours, during lunch, before or after lessons.
 Participating schools adopt the format and supervision structure that best meets their needs.
-Anybody – teachers, parents, or school staff - may become 100 Mile Club “coaches”, overseeing runners and helping students track their laps.
+Anybody – teachers, parents, or school staff – may become 100 Mile Club “coaches”, overseeing runners and helping students track their laps.
 Classroom bulletin boards chart student progress throughout the year and keep kids excited as miles add up.
-Simple incentives celebrate students as they reach each 25 mile marker on their journey to 100.
+Simple incentives celebrate students as they reach each 25-mile marker on their journey to 100.

 Because all ages can partake, the100 Mile Club forges powerful bonds across grade levels and even between 100 Milers at neighboring schools.
 The coveted T-shirts are the common thread.
 100 Milers proudly wear their T-shirts in and out school which display their 25, 50, 75, & 100 mile-markers on the back.
 Students cast their vote each year to determine the new T-shirt color; the unveiling of the winning design becomes a highly anticipated event.